 Be sure to check out my project for a raised bed vegetable garden to see them used to harvest a season worth of crops, and see my cement blocks raised garden bed planter project here.

-Cons of Raised Garden Beds
+Cons of Gardening with Raised Garden Beds

 There are plenty of good reasons to garden in elevated beds, but there are also some disadvantages.
 There are really just a few but they should be a consideration.